essaysforabetterlife/essays/content/post/the-edge.md

 ## Unceasing Dedication

 It's not enough to do it once.
-You can't simply drop the habit of letting angry run your life in a day.
-You will meet your
-Edge over and over again, sometimes even a few seconds after you were just there, and just found more within you.
+You can't simply drop the habit of letting anger run your life in a day, and you won't run a five-minute mile after training for a week.
+You will meet your Edge over and over again, sometimes even a few seconds after you were just there, and just found more within you.
 It's your purpose to be vigilant about its nature.
 To change, to really improve something about your life in a sustainable way, you must become comfortable at The Edge.
 Be devotional